MLSDev/dinero/README.md

 # Dinero

-Elixir library for working with Money (slang Dinero)
+Elixir library for working with monetary values.
+Dinero is slang for money.

 ## How to use
 ```elixir